stackbit-projects/silvestru-site-f4da8/index.md

 title: Home
 sections:
   - type: hero_section
-    title: I only want your money...
+    title: This website is designed to squeeze you of your money
     subtitle: I'm not even joking.
     content: >
       What's what?
 You want a reason to do so?
 Fine.